alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 A note of caution must be sounded if using derived data for decision making: knowledge of the strengths and weaknesses of different metrics must be taken into account.

-Researchers can however start to use some metrics as indicators of impact and follow them up as potential leads that could become the basis of demonstrating impact in a case study.
+Researchers can, however, start to use some metrics as indicators of impact and follow them up as potential leads that could become the basis of demonstrating impact in a case study.
 Furthermore, by monitoring usage of their shared datasets, researchers can get to know which forms of data preparation and data publication work best,